Why are there so many dead bees on the ground

 Colony Collapse Disorder(CCD)

 Colony collapse disorder is seen within honey bee colonies.
 This is actually killing its own colony members for several reasons.
-Most of this happened for the survival of the colony.
-Weak colony members may be killed by the strong members.

-Sometimes a group of workers may start protesting against the queen.
+Sometimes, a group of workers starts protesting against the queen.
 So, they start fighting with the queen.
 Another worker group may take the queen’s side.
-As a result, a war between 2 groups of bees of the same colony takes place.
-Thus a lot of bees can die during the war.

 The first task is to identify the exact reason why you are seeing a lot of dead bees on the ground.
-After identifying the reason you can solve the problem on your own.
-If required contact a pest control specialist.
-Also, you can get help from expert beekeepers about the issue.
+After identifying the reason, you can solve the problem on your own.

 What to do when you see lots of dead bees on the ground